atao60/study-axon-vaadin/lowxmldiet/README.md

 #### Logback configuration with Java/Xtend ####

-Remove any logback.xml or logback.groovy file from the oms-core.
+Remove any *logback.xml* or *logback.groovy* file from the oms-core.

 An implementation of com.qos.logback.classic.spi.Configurator will be resolved using the ServiceLoader.
 The main logging properties are set together in a file `META-INF/logback.properties`.

+#### JPA configuration with Java/Xtend ####

+No more *persistence.xml* file.

+Even the transaction type and the entity classes provided by Axon are specified in a file `META-INF/persistence.properties`.
+Their values are dealt with by an instance of Spring *PersistenceUnitPostProcessor*.

 #### Spring configuration with Java/Xtend ####

-No more such files as application-context.xml...
+No more such files as *application-context.xml*, ...

-JPA still needs a file persistence.xml to deal with Axon entities.

 #### Web application configuration ####

-Use Servlet 3.0 and Spring to get rid of web.xml.
+Use Servlet 3.0 and annotations to get rid of *web.xml*.

 Building
 ------